 ‘I feel like part of a community’

 Drumming helps us to feel connected to others, and has a proven positive impact on health and wellbeing.
-From endorphin release to forming new neurological connections and reducing stress hormones; scientific evidence shows that drumming can maximise brain function and have a positive effect on the way we feel.
+From endorphin release to forming new neurological connections and reducing stress hormones; scientific evidence shows that drumming can enhance brain function and have a positive effect on the way we feel.

 Group drumming is just as powerful.
 By providing a ‘safe space’ for people to explore and interact, drumming with others can decrease social isolation and foster a sense of ‘belonging’.